 Depression should not be confused with normal periods of feeling down or discouraged, which usually pass within a few days or weeks.
 However, if these feelings begin to affect your daily life and sense of physical well-being, it is a good idea to seek professional help.

 Unfortunately, because the symptoms of depression often mimic physical sickness, many people suffer undiagnosed.
 Once diagnosed, however, depression can be successfully treated.

-If you are concerned about yourself or a loved one, please click here to use our self-assessment tool, or call an Akeso psychiatric hospital near to you for a full assessment by one of our qualified practitioners.
+If you are concerned about yourself or a loved one, please click here to use our self-assessment tool, or call an Akeso mental health facility near to you for a full assessment by one of our qualified practitioners.
 Akeso’s general psychiatry units are specifically equipped to help individuals and their loved ones cope with depression, by providing them with an integrated treatment programme within a safe haven for recovery, and equipping them and their loved ones with the necessary tools to help them manage their lives going forward.